losstng/Analytics-Portfolio/README.md

   - `stock_market_analysis.py` loads sample NVDA prices and fits a regression model to forecast the next day's closing value.
   - `marketing_analytics.py` generates noisy customer data, performs RFM-based clustering, and evaluates an A/B test on conversion rates.
   - `supply_chain_optimization.py` creates synthetic inventory records, cleans them, forecasts demand, and computes EOQ-driven reorder suggestions under budget constraints.
+- **website** – TypeScript and CSS code for a small portfolio site.
 - **raw_data** – Sample datasets of daily and intraday stock prices used for experimentation.
   - `synthetic_patient_readmissions.csv` is the generated dataset used by `patient_readmission_model.py`.
   - `synthetic_marketing_data.csv` supports the marketing segmentation and testing example.